OfficeDev/outlook-dev-docs/docs/add-ins/insert-data-in-the-body.md

 ---
-title: Insert data in the body in an Outlook add-in | Microsoft Docs
+title: Insert data in the body in an Outlook Add-in | Microsoft Docs
-description: Learn how to insert data into the body of a message or appointment in an Outlook add-in.
+description: Learn how to insert data into the body of a message or appointment in an Outlook Add-in.
 author: jasonjoh

 ms.topic: article